aoraki/WeatherAPI/README.md

 ### Design Decisions/Assumptions Made

 * The app was built to ingest data for 4 different weather metrics; Temperature, Windspeed, Rainfall and Humidity.
 I just picked these 4 to work with.
+These are enumerated in the API with the following values;
+  * TEMPERATURE
+  * WINDSPEED
+  * HUMIDITY
+  * RAINFALL
 * A sensor can submit data for any of the 4 metrics.
 So a sensor could send a reading of temperature, windspeed, rainfall and humidity to the server in one request.
 It does not have to send all 4 however.
 * Each submission of data to the server will come with a unique sampleId which is supplied by the sensor and is part of the data payload to the server.
-* When querying collected data, you specify the metrics you want to query (you can base your query for a single metric, or for all 4 of them), the statistic type you want to apply to the data (avg, min, max etc) and a data range.
-You can also narrow your query to certain sensors, or you can query for all sensors.
+* When querying collected data, you specify the metrics you want to query (you can base your query for a single metric, a subset, or for all 4 of them).
+You also have to apply a statistic type to apply to the metric.
+There are 4 supported statistic types and they are enumerated in the API with the following values;
+  * MIN
+  * MAX
+  * AVG
+  * SUM
+* In your query you can also narrow your query to certain sensors, or you can query for all sensors.
 * If you don't provide a data range in the query request the server will use the current day as the date range (this constitutes the "latest data" stipulation in the assignment brief).
 * Although the spec didn't call for it, I provided CRUD endpoints for the records held in the sensor data DB.
 The query endpoint allows you make nuanced queries against the data held in the DB, whereas the CRUD endpoints are just standard endpoints to allow you to manipulate the raw data held in the DB.